mmke01404-collab/Primary/README.md

 ## Historical Reflection — Library and the Lineage

-An examination of traditional library practice as a continuity-first system.

-Read:
+A practical reflection examining how traditional libraries operated as record-first systems.

 https://mmke01404-collab.github.io/Primary/docs/library%20and%20the%20lineage.pdf